solson/oos/README.markdown

 responsible for any fires, explosions, or alien abductions that may result), but in theory it should work.
 I'll keep my fingers crossed.

-UPDATE: sdkmvx has tested oos on real hardware, and it worked!
+UPDATE: sdkmvx has tested oos on real hardware, and it worked for him!

 Features